Aarzoo04/fem-Recipe_Page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
-- Mobile-first workflow

 ### What I learned

 During this challenge, I focused on structuring HTML semantically and improving my CSS skills.
-I also worked on improving the layout using Flexbox and ensuring a responsive design.

 Here’s a small snippet of my CSS: